maronavenue/aws-learning-path/rds/README.md

 ## Prologue
 This quick guide aims to bootstrap your familiarity with **Amazon RDS** by providing a fully-functional yet simple schema with initial dataset that you can extend further upon working your instances.
 Who knows, you might want to do the ff:
-  1. Add more mock data on top and reuse the existing `SELECT` statement designed for a simple real life use case to **evaluate DB performance**.
+  1. Add more data on top and reuse the existing `SELECT` statement designed for a simple real life use case to **evaluate DB performance**.
   1. Implement a `CRUD model` and front-end to essentially **build your very own standard three-tier architecture app**.
   1. **Analyze performance from heavy I/O operations** via `CloudWatch`, `Enhanced Monitoring`, and `Performance Insights`.